What is Lymphoma?

 - Loss of appetite

-- Lumps: lumps or swellings are seen in regions where lymph nodes are usually present.
+Lumps: lumps or swellings are seen in regions where lymph nodes are usually present.
 The most common site it the neck.
 It is usually painless but does show symptoms of pain on consumption of alcohol (in about 5% of the cases).
 The lymph node enlargement due to infections go back to their normal size within a week or two and show extreme tenderness to touch.
-On the other hand, lymphomas do not reduce in size, but may increase in size and usually do not pain.
+On the other hand, lymphomas do not reduce in size but may increase in size and usually do not pain.

-- Cough and difficulty in breathing: the lymph nodes present in the throat and chest region may swell up and impinge on the trachea.
-This may cause cough and make breathing difficult.
+Cough and difficulty in breathing: the lymph nodes present in the throat and chest region may swell up and impinge on the trachea.
+This may cause a cough and make breathing difficult.
 It may even cause chest pain.

 How do we detect Hodgkin’s lymphoma?